-- Mix all the ingredients together in the glass dropper bottle (use one that's new or that has been sterilized), label the bottle, shake well before use.
+- Mix all the ingredients together in the glass dropper bottle (use one that is new or has been sterilized), label the bottle, and shake well before use.

-- Add seven drops to the bath or foot bath and dab one drop to the back of the neck and base of the big toes.
+- Add 7 drops to the bath or foot bath, and dab 1 drop on the back of your neck and the base of your big toes.

-- Combine grated cucumber, yogurt and bath blend.
+- Combine grated cucumber, yogurt, and the bath blend.

 - Follow with your favorite toner and moisturizer.
-It’s best used fresh but will keep for three days in the fridge
+It’s best used fresh but will keep for 3 days in the fridge.

-- Blend all the ingredients together in the glass spray bottle (use one that's new or that has been sterilized) and label the bottle.
+- Blend all the ingredients together in the glass spray bottle (use one that is new or has been sterilized) and label the bottle.
 Shake well before use.